 One thing…Don’t expect to see views like those captured by NASA, which are amazingly beautiful images.
 Those are from very high powered telescopes and not the detail you are likely to see through a home telescope.

-What planets are visible with a telescope good for planets
+planets visible with a telescope good for planets

 You can see all seven planets in our solar system from Earth with a telescope.
 Pluto also, with the right gear, can be seen.
 Though Pluto is a dwarf planet.
 It doesn’t have planet status (though the debate around its status continues).